Epicweb-Optimizely/Epicweb.Optimizely.AIAssistant/configuration.md

 ### [AIUseToAnalyzeContent]

-You can use prompts with the placeholder ::this:: which means the it understands and integrate with the context of the page, block, product, or any object the user is currently interacting with.
+You can utilize prompts with the placeholder ::this::.
+This means it can comprehend and integrate with the context of the page, block, product, or any other object the user is currently engaging with.

-For this to work properly, you need to decorate the models property with [AIUseToAnalyzeContent], but do not add it to every property, only the once that makes since for the context of the object.
+To ensure this functions correctly, you should annotate the model's property with [AIUseToAnalyzeContent].
+However, it's important not to apply it to every property—only those that are relevant to the context of the object.

+## TinyMCE (XHtmlString-properties)

+Add "ai_assistant_execute ai_assistant_image" to Toolbar in TinyMceConfiguration

 ## Image Generation

-todo
+Add [UIHint(AIHint.Image)] for image fields (ContentReference or Url)

 ### OpenAI Api key